theupshift/chrdev/posts/2020-03-02-First-steps-with-Darklang.md

 ### Railway oriented programming

+Railway Oriented Programming is a metaphor where the error values of Results and Options form an alternate execution path through the program, called an Error Rail.
+When an error happens, the execution in the main body stops and instead passes over to the Error Rail.

 A concept I never heard about before, that comes from the *F#* world apparently.

-It's a metaphor where the Error values create an alternate execution path through the program, called an Error Rail.

 Here you can read more about [Railway oriented programming in Dark](https://medium.com/darklang/real-problems-with-functional-languages-efe668c5264a) and other functional concepts